jauntsdn/rsocket-jvm/README.md

 * `GRPC-RSocket-RPC` for communication with internet clients / external services;

-* `Websocket-over-http2` for cross-cloud communication with Internet Standards transport.
+* `WebSocket` & `Websocket-over-http2` for cross-cloud communication with Internet Standards transport.

 ### RSocket-RPC